foppenm/TelegramLogicAppConnector/README.md

 ## Supported Telegram API calls
 * SendMessage -> Sends a plain text message to a group or chat.
-* GetUpdates -> Gets the last 100 updates send to this bot.
+* GetUpdates -> Gets the last 100 updates send to your bot.
 This can be controlled by setting the offset or limit.

 ## Getting it to work
 For this to work you need to create a Azure Logic App Custom Connector.
 This can be done by going to the Azure portal https://portal.azure.com where you can search for it.